-Problems with Plavix have been confirmed by recent studies involving the use of the blood thinner.
-Although the makers were aware of these potential problems, they provided false and misleading information to the public and medical community.
+Problems with Plavix have been reported among former users of the blood thinner, and lawsuits have been filed nationwide alleging that the drug makers knew about these risks, yet provided false and misleading information to the public and medical community.

 The manufacturers have encouraged physicians to prescribe Plavix to patients beyond the scope approved by the FDA.
 Plavix was promoted for use by anyone who had a risk factor for a heart attack or stroke, including those who are obese, suffer diabetes or smoke.
-However, use should have been limited to those who already suffered a stroke, heart attack, had peripheral vascular disease or acute coronary syndrome.
+However, lawsuits allege that in many cases use should have been limited to those who already suffered a stroke, heart attack, had peripheral vascular disease or acute coronary syndrome.

 - Although Plavix cost nearly 100 times more per pill than Aspirin, it is no more effective at preventing heart attacks and strokes.

 - Off-label Plavix use in patients with no prior heart attack or stroke nearly doubles the risk of heart attacks, strokes, internal bleeding or death when compared to Aspirin.